jadecobra/python_tdd_exercises/source/classes/classes.rst

 how to use the setUp method to reset class attributes for every test
 ****************************************************************************************

-A problem with the current setup with the :ref:`class attributes<what is a class attribute?>` that they are made once when the :ref:`class<what is a class?>` is initialized.
+A problem with the current setup with the :ref:`class attributes<what is a class attribute?>` is that they are made once when the :ref:`class<what is a class?>` is initialized.
 This means that even though they all use random values, those values are created once and every test that references the values after that is using the exact same values for each test.

 I want each test to get new random values every time they run and the `unittest.TestCase class`_ has a way to do that - the `setUp method`_, it runs before every test is run.